raspibolt/raspibolt/guide/lightning/cln.md

 ## Installation

-We will download, verify, install and setup CLN.
+We will download, verify, install and configure CLN on your RaspiBolt setup.
+This can be done independently from an existing LND installation.
+In fact, you can run both at the same time if you wish to.

-### User creation
+### User Creation

-* As user "admin", create a new user "cln" and add it to groups "bitcoin" and "debian-tor"
+* As "admin", create a new user named "cln" and add it to groups "bitcoin" and "debian-tor".
+Also add "admin" to group "cln" for later use.

 ```sh
 sudo adduser --disabled-password --gecos "" cln